Thailand | Ayutthaya in a Day

 Wat Maha That is a large temple compound.
 This is where the well-known image of the Head of the Buddha, with tree trunk and roots growing around it.
 It was said that when taking pictures of you and the Buddha head, make sure to kneel to show respect as it is considered holy by Thais.

 Aside from the famous Buddha head image, Wat Maha That was also the residence of the Supreme Patriarch or leader of the Thai Buddhist monks.

 It is believed that the temple was built during the 14th century A.D.

 Entrance fee for the temple costs THB 50.

-It was a discontent that our tuk tuk driver ended our tour untimely that made us not to see all the temples on our list.
+It was disappointing that our tuk tuk driver ended our tour too early.
+We weren’t able to see all the temples on our list.
 Oh well, you’ll never completely experience Thailand if you haven’t encounter a scam.

 In about 4 hours, we were able to visit 4 significant sites.
 Not bad yet there are still more to see on this ancient destination.
 Next time that I’ll be here, I’ll prefer to tour on a bike or a motorbike so I can have my time and I can freely roam around and get to the destinations that I desire to.
 Anyhow, the temples that we had gotten to during the short period of our stay in this historical city already suffice as a nice day trip from Bangkok.
 It was good that I had able to visit this place before I had concluded my almost weeklong journey in Thailand.